callstack/linaria/docs/CONFIGURATION.md

   ]
   ```

-- `ignore: RegExp` (default: `/node_modules/`):

-  If you specify a regex here, files matching the regex won't be processed, i.e. the matching files won't be transformed with Babel during evaluation.
-If you need to compile certain modules under `/node_modules/`, it's recommended to do it on a module by module basis for faster transforms, e.g. `ignore: /node_modules[\/\\](?!some-module|other-module)/`.

 - `babelOptions: Object`

   If you need to specify custom babel configuration, you can pass them here.
 These babel options will be used by Linaria when parsing and evaluating modules.